ThisTNTSquid/listen.moe/README.md

-# 📻 Development for ths bot is TERMINATED
+# 📻 gotta wait until it's able to play sound

 > The Bot is offline before the first stable release is tagged node